lofidewanto/StockWatcher/stockwatcher-webapp/README.md

 # stockwatcher-webapp: StockWatcher with GWT RPC and Simple Jetty Server

+This is an example using GWT Maven Archetype from TBroyer.
+The result is simply using Jetty web server.

 ## Run in the development

 Always from stockwatcher-webapp directory.
 If you are on the main directory go there first: